thanujasiva/sysc-3110-project/README.md

 7. Any player that passes GO (the starting position) collects $200.
 8. The square on which the pieces land on will prompt the card frame to pop up.
 9. The card prompts the user to purchase if they land on an Ownable Square.
-   * The manual players have to press the ‘YES’ button if they want to buy and the ‘NO’ button for not buying.
+   * The manual players have to press the `YES` button if they want to buy and the `NO` button for not buying.

 10. If the player lands on a light grey tax box, the Game does not do anything for now.
 11. If a player chooses to purchase an ownable square (property/railroad/utilities), the owned square gets added to their list of properties on the bottom right panel and the price amount gets deducted from their total money.